 - 1 tsp vanilla sugar

 - Knead all the ingredients for the cookie dough in a mixing bowl to form a dough.
 Then place in the fridge for an hour.

 - Roll out the cooled dough on a baking mat or floured work surface approx. 4-5mm thick and cut out about 35 cookies.

 - Place on a baking tray lined with baking paper * and allow to dry for at least 2 hours.

 - Beat the Aquafaba with a hand mixer until it looks like egg whites.
 Slowly add the powdered sugar and vanilla sugar and mix again until creamy consistency.

 - Preheat the oven to 130 degrees top and bottom heat.

-- Spread the icing on the dried cookies with the help of a teaspoon and bake in the oven for about 10 minutes *.
-Then allow to cool.
+- With a teaspoon, spread the icing on the dried cookies and bake in the oven for about 10 minutes *.
+Take it out and allow to cool down.

 - To place the cookies on a baking tray, you can use a spatula to help.

 - Depending on how thick you have rolled out the dough, the baking time may shift by a few minutes.